ruizhang84/Android-team/Project2/Docs/TestPlan.md

 Our testing strategy will be comprehensive in nature as in order to assure as few defects as possible across a team project with a shortened timeframe - testing will be critical.

+#### 1.1.1 Introduction
+The purpose of developing the Android app *TCCart* is to provide a payment and reward managment system in a timely manner to help our contractor's coffee and tea selling bussiness grow.
+The testing strategey here is a high level presentation of the test approach to be undertaken in relation to the *TCCart*, which will be used as a reference by our Team54 to develop a Test Plan with details of test activities.
+In particular, our testing will validate and verify the app works to the contractor's requirements and meets their bussiness needs.

+#### 1.1.2 Test levels and test type
 **Unit Test Cases**
 Each individual will write their own unit test cases for the methods they author and verify passing unit test cases before a commit is done once a feature has been implemented.
 Most of the time, unit test cases will be run more often.